adataschultz/RecSys/README.md

 - A recommendation score was created by counting each reviewer for each unique item.
 - This score was sorted and a recommendation rank was created based on scoring.
 - Predictions were then calculated for various reviewers.

+For the construction of the ranking recommender model:
+- The data was loaded in a `tensorflow` dataset and partitioned into train/test sets.
+- A vocabulary was generated to map the feature values to embedding vectors.
+- The model used an `embedding_dimension = 64` and contained multiple stacked dense layers with `activation='relu`.
+- Raw features were used as input to `compute_loss` and `MeanSquaredError` was used for the loss metric.
+- The model was fit for 20 epochs and evaluated.
+- The ranking model was tested by computing predictions for items and ranking by the predictions made.
+- The model was saved and exported for serving purpose in `TensorFLow Lite`.